This easy grilled chicken breast recipe is ready in less than 30 minutes, making it ideal for a weeknight dinner.

 Variations

-- You can use avocado oil or melted ghee instead of olive oil.
+- You can substitute avocado oil or melted ghee for olive oil.
 I especially like the nutty richness of ghee.

 - Add more spices.
-Good options that I tried and liked include onion powder, smoked paprika, and dried cumin.
+Good options include onion powder, smoked paprika, and dried cumin.
 You can use ½ teaspoon of each.
-I don't recommend using dried herbs, which can quickly burn on the hot grill.
+I don't recommend using dried herbs, which can burn on the hot grill.

 - I like to add a tablespoon of hot sauce to the marinade.
-If you go this route, be aware that this can create chili fumes, and make sure to air out the kitchen if you're grilling indoors.
+If you go this route, be aware that this can create chili fumes and air out the kitchen if you're grilling indoors.

-- Let the chicken rest for 5-10 minutes before slicing and serving it.
-(Photo 6).
+Let it rest for 5-10 minutes before slicing and serving.

-Note that there's no salt in this recipe.
+Note that this recipe does not include salt.
 This is not an omission.
-No salt is needed because the soy sauce adds plenty of saltiness, even when using reduced-sodium soy sauce.
+Salt is unnecessary because the soy sauce adds plenty of saltiness, even when using reduced-sodium soy sauce.

-In many recipes that call for high-sodium ingredients such as soy sauce, canned anchovies, cooked ham, or dry-grated parmesan cheese, there's no need for added salt, or you can use just a pinch.
+In many recipes that call for high-sodium ingredients such as soy sauce, canned anchovies, cooked ham, or grated parmesan cheese, there's no need for added salt, or you can use just a pinch.

 Recipe FAQs